Bairdo/faucetTutorial/routing.md

 as_ns host1 ping 10.0.1.3
 ```

-Next we will add faucet to our switch's dataplane so that it can communicate with the BGP speaking hostgw.
+Next we will add Faucet to our switch's dataplane so that it can communicate with the BGP speaking hostgw.

 ![BGP Routing Namespace Diagram](bgp-routing-ns.svg)
 ```bash